wiflux/showMore/README.md

 ### Usage :
+1. Download and add script file into your project.
+`<script type="text/javascript" src="showMore.js"></script>`

-1. Put a class or id on HTML element which has very long plain content. i.e
+2. Put a class or id on HTML element which has very long plain content. i.e

 `<div class="largeContent"> ...... </div>`
 Use class for multiple large content elament

 ```javascript
 <script type="text/javascript">